alyanser/312marketing/content/pages/index.md

       type: TitleBlock
     subtitle: A Real Estate Company
     text: >
-      If you are willing to buy or sell any type of property whether it be residential or commercial, then you have come to the right place. <b>312 Marketing</b> will guide you in making the right monetary decisions depending on your budget and priorities.
+      If you are willing to buy or sell any type of property whether it be residential or commercial, then you have come to the right place.
+We will guide you in making the right monetary decisions depending on your budget and priorities.
 Our <b>[agents](agents)</b> have vast amount of expertise in property management.
 You can expect utter professionalism, trust and fast response timing while communicating with them.
-Get a free consultation right now by contacting any of our agents.
+Get a free consultation right now by contacting any of our agents!

     media:
       url: /images/logo.jpg